vkopytin/web-media/README.md

 # web-media
 _For example, a client application.
 Music player to Spotify Web SDK Player._

 Attempt to provide simple architecture.
 Just pure implementations.
-Small solutions combined together.
+Small prototypes combined together.
 Without any extra tools.
 Which would help focus on the understanding of the general concepts.

 The solution contains the list of following patterns